-Ryan Seacrest & Shayna Taylor Are Back Together — And Kelly Ripa Wants Them To Elope!
+Ryan Seacrest & Shayna Taylor Are Back Together, And Kelly Ripa Wants Them To Elope

 The Inquisitr previously reported that Ripa gushed about her husband in an Instagram post about Consuelos at Comic-Con.

-Recently Ryan lost his New Year’s Rockin’ Even host, Jenny McCarthy, People reported.
-She appeared on Live and let Seacrest and Ripa know that she decided to drop out due to work commitments with Masked Singer 3 and her son’s request to stay home.
+Recently, Ryan lost his New Year’s Rockin’ Eve host, Jenny McCarthy, People reported.
+She appeared on Live and let Seacrest and Ripa know that she decided to drop out due to work commitments with The Masked Singer and her son’s request to stay home.
 McCarthy joined Seacrest at the event in 2010, and this will be her first year not to co-host since then.
 Seacrest took over the show in 2006 after Regis Philbin hosted for one year.
 Before that, the show belonged to Dick Clark.